 NFL moves Rams-Chiefs showdown from Mexico City due to field conditions

-The National Football League announced Tuesday that next Monday's game between the Kansas City Chiefs and Los Angeles Rams will be moved from Mexico City to Los Angeles due to an unsafe playing surface.
+The National Football League announced Tuesday that next week's game between the Kansas City Chiefs and Los Angeles Rams will be moved from Mexico City to Los Angeles due to an unsafe playing surface.

 In a statement, the NFL said the playing surface at Estadio Azteca "does not meet NFL standards for playability and consistency and will not meet those standards by next Monday."